Objective

 Benefits

-This foundational research will begin to fill the synthetic biology toolbox of "relevant and new biocatalysts" (i.e., enzymes and the genes that encode them) to meet the needs of the Department of Defense in the production of nitroorganics.
-The resulting bioprocesses would exhibit high selectivity without the use of solvents, metal catalysts, or strong acids and utilize sugars as carbon sources instead of petroleum.
-(Anticipated Project Completion - 2017)
+This project provided foundational research that will begin to fill the synthetic biology toolbox of "relevant and new biocatalysts" (i.e., enzymes and the genes that encode them) in the production of nitroorganics without the use of solvents, metal catalysts, or strong acids and utilize sugars as carbon sources instead of petroleum – in contrast to existing chemical processes.